muennix/IbHandler/README.md

 	mxh.place_peggedmid_order(contract,100,713,"BUY")

-Market on close order, must be submitted 10 to 15 minutes before market close, depending on the exchange
+MOC (market on close) order.
+Must be submitted 10 to 15 minutes before the market closes, depending on the exchange

 	mxh.place_moc_order(contract,100,"BUY")